 - Get a job to save money for college.

 - Start researching careers and job opportunities in those careers.
 "Job shadow" someone who does what you think you'd like to do. ("Shadow" means to follow them around for a day.)

-- If you are in public school in PVCC's service region, attend the Charlottesville Business Innovation Council's Tech Tour in the fall and the 10th Grade Career Fair in the spring.
+- If you are in public school in PVCC's service region, attend the Charlottesville Business Innovation Council's Come to College in the fall and the 10th Grade Career Fair in the spring.
 (Your guidance counselor will tell you more.)

 - Try to take at least one PVCC dual enrollment course at your high school.
 With these classes, you earn both high school and college credit and usually there is no charge to you for the class.

 - Visit college campuses.
 (Tour campus, visit with advisors/faculty, pick up admission packet.)

 - Attend Super Saturday with your parents.
 This is a financial aid event usually held in February every year in the Charlottesville area.
 For upcoming PVCC recruitment events, click here.